 Each of the UK festivals listed here have a history of showing artists' moving image work.
-The listing is broken into four separate sections:
+The listing is broken into separate sections:

 For further listings of festivals and assistance with approaching them we recommend the following sites: